New Orleans Car Accident Kills Two, Injures Seven Near Mardi Gras Parade

-Two people were killed and as many as nine were injured in New Orleans following an alleged incident of vehicular homicide near a Mardi Gras parade, The New Orleans Times Picayune is reporting.
+Two people were killed and as many as nine were injured in New Orleans, following an alleged vehicular homicide near a Mardi Gras parade, The Times-Picayune is reporting.

-The incident happened away from the French Quarter and most of the other Mardi Gras action, in a residential neighborhood a few blocks away.
-Most of the victims were riding bicycles when an out-of-control car, allegedly driven by Tashonty Toney, slammed into several people and then spun out onto a median strip.
+The incident happened away from the French Quarter and much of the Mardi Gras action, in a residential neighborhood a few blocks away.
+Most of the victims were riding bicycles when an out-of-control car, allegedly driven by Tashonty Toney, slammed into several people, and then spun out onto a median strip.
 Witnesses say that the driver then staggered a few feet away from the scene of the crime, asking if he had “killed anybody,” before losing consciousness.

-New Orleans Police Department Superintendent Shaun Ferguson said via NBC News that concerned citizens kept the driver from driving away, at first believing that he, too, had been injured and needed medical help.
+New Orleans Police Department Superintendent Shaun Ferguson said (via NBC News) that concerned citizens kept the driver from driving away, at first believing that he too had been injured, and required medical attention.

 “We were able to apprehend the subject so quickly because citizens stopped this individual, because they thought they were helping someone who had just been involved in a one-car accident.”

-Police arrived shortly thereafter, and in addition to getting the victims treated, made an arrest.
-Authorities say that Toney, who was arrested on his 32nd birthday, is the son of a NOPD office.
-Authorities say that they will not let Toney’s relationship with an NOPD cop taint their investigation.
+Police arrived shortly thereafter, and in addition to getting treating those injured, made an arrest.
+Authorities say that Toney, who was arrested on his 32nd birthday, is the son of a New Orleans Police Department (NOPD) officer.
+Authorities say that they will not let Toney’s relationship with an NOPD officer taint their investigation.

 JUST IN: Mugshot released of 32-year-old Tashonty Toney.
 The driver accused of hitting, killing two people and hurting seven others last night.
 He's the son of an NOPD officer. @wdsu pic.twitter.com/D37PTm3He4